 folklorist. collaborator. program director.

 I hold a PhD in Comparative Studies and my dissertation investigated how living, environmental systems relate to the ways people who study folk and traditional arts understand meaning, knowledge, and community in the 21st century.
-Some subjects I explore in my writing and research are ecology, digital folklore, extinction, quilting and artwork, Theory of Mind, community-engaged research methodologies, systems theory, public engagement, collaboration, and videography.
+Some subjects I explore in my writing and research are ecology, digital folklore, extinction, quilting and artwork as methodology, Theory of Mind, community-engaged research methodologies, systems theory, public engagement, collaboration, and videography.
 I am interested in questions about community formation, systems thinking, and more-than-human community members contributions to the transmission of everyday knowledge.

 I also collaborate with other folklore-related organizations on outreach and impact projects, including the Western States Folklore Society and American Folklore Society.